jeromeguillaume/kong-plugin-soap-xml-handling/README.md

     - Declare 2 Gateway services:
       - 1 x GW svc with `soap-xml-response-handling`
       - 1 x GW svc with `forward-proxy`
-    - Configure the GW svc (which handles `soap-xml-response-handling`) to execute a loopback call:
+    - Configure the GW svc (that handles `soap-xml-response-handling`) to execute a loopback call:
       - Host: `localhost:8000`
-      - Path: URL of GW svc which handles `forward-proxy`
+      - Path: URL of the route of GW svc that handles `forward-proxy`
 7) In the event the plugins change the HTTP status code (which was not initially `200 Ok`, but for example `502`) to a standard `500 Internal Server Error`, an unnecessary entry is created in the Kong logs.
 Don't take into account this message.
 For instance:
     - `[error] attempt to set status 502 via ngx.exit after sending out the response status 500`